 To enrich your stay in Egypt, you can join an optional program of excursions to a choice selection of the Luxor region’s monuments, temples, and tombs.
 You’ll also have the option to enjoy captivating educational presentations by leading authorities on Egyptian archaeoastronomy and on the key aspects of civil engineering that made Ancient Egypt’s sophisticated civilization possible.

-If you’ve dreamed of visiting Egypt, you’ll have a challenging time choosing from among these three tantalizing opportunities: (click on each graphic to get full details and pricing — and to make a reservation):
+If you’ve dreamed of visiting Egypt, you’ll have a challenging time choosing from among these four tantalizing opportunities: (click on each graphic to get full details and pricing — and to make a reservation):

 Tour 1: Sofitel Winter Palace